zambal/marker/README.md

 "<!doctype html>\n<html><body><div><h3>Person</h3><p class='name'>Vincent</p><p class='age'>38</p></div></body></html>"}
 ```

   `Marker` escapes all strings by default.
 In order to prevent an already escaped result from being escaped again when passed as an argument to another element, compiled results are wrapped in a `{:safe, ...}` tuple to mark the result as escaped.
 The Phoenix framework uses this idiom too.
+Besides escaping strings, `Marker` provides the `Marker.Encoder` protocol for encoding terms to one of Markers internal data types.
+See the protocol documentation for more info.

   `Marker` is very flexible with the arguments you can pass to its element macro's: